 The Employee or Associate who begins work while impaired or who becomes impaired while at work is guilty of a major violation of Hawaii Life Real Estate Brokers rules and is subject to severe disciplinary action.
 Severe disciplinary action can include suspension, dismissal, or any other appropriate action under the circumstances.
 Likewise, the use, possession, transfer, or sale of any substance on Hawaii Life Real Estate Brokers premises or at the company parking lot, or at any job site (listings, etc.) are prohibited and subject to severe disciplinary action.
 In all instances, the disciplinary action to be administered shall be at the sole discretion and determination of the Company.

 When an Employee or Associate is involved in the use, possession, transfer, or sale of a substance in violation of this policy, Hawaii Life Real Estate Brokers may notify appropriate authorities.
-Such notice will be given only after such an incident has been investigated and reviewed by the Principal Broker and/or Broker-In-Charge.
+Such notice will be given only after such an incident has been investigated and reviewed by the Director of Sales.
 If an Employee or Associate is suspected of substance abuse he or she may be asked to undergo a blood test and/or urinalysis to determine the presence of alcohol or drugs in the system.
 Any such testing will on the Company time and expense.
 All test results will remain confidential between the Company and the tested Employee or Associate except as may otherwise be permitted or required by law.
 Circumstances that would make such test appropriate include but are not limited to the exhibition of behavior normally associated with persons under the influence of drugs or alcohol, or involvement in an on-the-job accident or other work related incident.

 Employees and Associates are encouraged to remain substance free.